glotzerlab/hoomd-rs/hoomd-chimes/ARCHITECTURE.md

 A trait `hoomd_chimes::transformtation::Transformation` is placed to ensure the consistent implementation and to provide a way for user to custom their transformation style.

 So far, the most popular Morse style transformation is implemented as `hoomd_chimes::transformation::MorseTransformation`.
 It is also served as an example of how to do it in hoomd-rs.

-`TODO`:

-1. Direct transformation.
-2. Inverse transformation.
+In addition, direct and inverse style transformations are implemented as `hoomd_chimes::transformation::DirectTransformation` and `hoomd_chimes::transformation::InverseTransformation`, accordingly.

 ### Parameter text file parser
 `TODO`:
 The ChIMES IAP models (hyperparameters) are stored as a text file.
 A parser would enable a more convenient use of ChIMES model.
+In addition, tabluated ChIMES can be implemented for models with large polynomial orders for computational efficiency.

 ### Wrapper
 `TODO`: